Python Program to Split a List Into Evenly Sized Chunks

 Introduction

-Basic Loop Method for Splitting Lists
+Basic Loop Method to Split Lists into Chunks in Python

-Splitting Using a Simple Iterative Approach
+Splitting Lists into Chunks Using a Simple Iterative Approach

 1. Define your list and the size of each chunk.